Fliplet/fliplet-cli/docs/API/fliplet-datasources.md

   }
 });

-// Find a case insensitive match to the "Email" column.
-For e.g. it will match with bobsmith@email.com or Bobsmith@email.com connection.find({
+// Find a case insensitive and partial match to the "Email" column.
+For e.g. it will match with bobsmith@email.com or Bobsmith@email.com or smith@email.com connection.find({
   where: {
     Email: { $iLike: 'BobSmith@email.com' }